iwilfried/Adobe-XD-eBook/_docs/2-From Concept to Prototype/AddingColor.md

 &nbsp;

 This is how our placeholder will look with the gradient selections in our example.

+&nbsp;

 <img style="padding: 0px 15px; float: right" src="https://iwilfried.github.io/Adobe-XD-eBook/images/XD-AddColor-05.png
 " alt="no image"/>